sstuqtd/editor-framework/docs/packages/create-panels.md

 A `Panel `is a dockable "mini-window" in Editor Framework.
 Each panel contains a panel frame.

 You can define a polymer element as your panel frame, and register it in `package.json`.
-The Editor Framework will dynamically load your polymer element when the panel is opened.
+Editor-Framework will dynamically load your polymer element when the panel is opened.

 To define a panel frame, just create a javascript file like this: